ProtonVPN/ios-mac-app/apps/macos/README.md

 - Clean build folder in Xcode (`Cmd+Shift+K`)
 - Build app twice

+If you receive any dependency-related errors, try running `pod repo update` and then `pod install` again.

 ## Staying in Sync

 To stay in sync with changes made to vpncore, follow these three steps: